Max-H-0/StellarModdingToolkit/README.md

 }
 ```
 If you tried the mod in this state you'd see... nothing? <br/>
-That's because we havent actually added one (ore more) to the Hub yet. <br/>
+That's because we havent actually added a window (ore more) to the Hub yet. <br/>
 <br/>
 You could do that at any point in time but since we always want access to our window we'll create it right at the start of the game. <br/>
 The best place to this is in 'OnInitializeMelon', when the Hub hasn't even been created yet. <br/>
+Only use `OnCreatedHub` when calling `AddHubWindow` this early, if you use it after its creation your window won't be added.

 ```cs
 public class HubExampleMod : MelonMod